pandas-dev/pandas/doc/source/io.rst

 Some files may have malformed lines with too few fields or too many.
 Lines with too few fields will have NA values filled in the trailing fields.
-Lines with too many will cause an error by default:
+Lines with too many fields will raise an error by default:

 .. ipython:: python
    :suppress: